-The "Mineral

-Resource Areas" map

-and the "Geologic

-Hazard & Constraint

-Areas" map are both

-associated with the

-Geology Element.

-The latter is also

-associated with the

-Natural Hazards

-Element.
+The Mineral Resources Areas Map & the Geologic Hazards & Constraint Areas Map are both associated with the Geology Element.
+The Geologic Hazards Map is also associated with the Natural Hazards Element.
 Geologic Constraint: A geologic condition which can cause intolerable damage to structures, but does not present a significant threat to health, life, or limb.

 Geologic Hazard: A geologic condition or geologic process which presents a threat to health, life, limb, or property.
-Geologic Hazard Areas include but are not limited to those shown on the "Geologic Hazard & Constraint Areas" map as areas where geologic conditions have been either documented, approximated or determined susceptible through modeling.
+Geologic Hazard Areas are shown on the Geologic Hazards Map as areas where geologic conditions have been either documented, approximated or determined susceptible through modeling.
 Depending on the geologic hazard(s) present, these areas are associated with nominal to extensive geotechnical issues with the potential to cause intolerable damage to structures and a variable level of risk related to construction or land use purposes.